dessant/reaction-comments/README.md

     secret that contains a [personal access token](#using-a-personal-access-token)
   - Optional, defaults to `${{ github.token }}`
 - **`exempt-issue-labels`**
-  - Do not process comments on issues with these labels, value must be a comma separated list of labels
+  - Do not process comments on issues with any of these labels, value must be a comma separated list of labels
   - Optional, defaults to `''`
 - **`issue-comment`**
   - Replace reaction comments on issues with this message,